jimblackler/jsonschemafriend/README.md

 jsonschemafriend is a JSON Schema loader and validator, delivered as a Java library.
-Since version 0.10.0, schemas and objects are received in the form of standard Java objects, making it compatible with major Java JSON parser such as [org.json](https://mvnrepository.com/artifact/org.json/json), [gson](https://github.com/google/gson) and [Jackson](https://github.com/FasterXML/jackson).
+Since version 0.10.0, schemas and objects are received in the form of standard Java objects, making it compatible with major Java JSON parsers such as [org.json](https://mvnrepository.com/artifact/org.json/json), [gson](https://github.com/google/gson) and [Jackson](https://github.com/FasterXML/jackson).